jefferystone/nabu_stuff/njoytest/readme.md

 njoytest.nabu - works with nabud (haven't tested with any other, but should work)

-njoytest.com - works with Cloud CP/M
+njoytest.com - works with Cloud CP/M (works with Leo's NABU CP/M 3.0, but crashes on exit)